What is Early Immersion?

 What additional resources are available for parents of French Immersion students?

 Canadian Parents for French-BC & Yukon Branch is a parent-led, non-profit organization that has worked for more than 30 years to provide French-language educational, social, cultural and sporting activities for youth.
-Check out its web site for tons of useful, practical information!
-Our Sooke Chapter is open to all interested.
+Check out the web site for tons of useful, practical information!
+The Sooke Chapter is open to all interested.